-Launch of Music in Leicester magazine held at Exchange Bar (3/6/13) A small group of people were invited to attend this event.
-In the end very few of them turned up.
+Launch of Music in Leicester magazine held at Exchange Bar (3/6/13) A small group of people was invited to attend this event.
+In the end, very few of them turned up.
 In the early days of the MIL website, it used the domain name artsinleicester.co.uk; eventually, that was switched to musicinleicester.co.uk.
 Stayfree provided the hosting for the new site.
 WordPress software was chosen as the content management system.
 The existing arts magazine continued to run using the other domain name artsinleicestershire.co.uk People continued to refer to it/us as Arts in Leicester for a long time afterwards.
 I had planned to have a full live show at the Exchange bar on 3rd June with performances by Jonezy, White Giant band, Rhett Barrow and Dan McGarry.
 It all fell through.
 [Trevor Locke, personal timeline.]

 by Trevor Locke